cappuccino/cappuccino/README.markdown

 By default npm uses `/usr/local/lib/node_modules` as the install location for globally installed packages.
 This causes problems since users typically lack write permissions there.
-It is therefore recommended to either use a version manager, or change npm's default install location manually (which is what we did above).
+It is therefore recommended to either use a version manager, or change npm's default install location manually (which is what we did above with the `npm set prefix…` command).
 For more details see [this article](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally).

 ### Basic usage